Sometime around 1959, in Raymond Washington, I had my first piano lesson. It was on this piano: Schilling and Sons #93032!

 Susannah McCorkle wrote and performed The Ballad of Pearly Sue in 1989: six years after Sally Ride blasted off in a rocket ship.
 It is an exuberant performance and a marvelous telling of the empowerment of women.
 It speaks of the strong women in my life and the hope that each of us may chart our own path.
 It makes me smile, laugh and cry.

-Dad passed away in 2001.
-He was someone who was known as a practical man.
+Dad was someone who was known as a practical man.
 He could get things done, and was always looking for the better way to do whatever needed to be done.
 That better way generally involved Yankee ingenuity, and machines.

 1960s: Harvey McGuire (Dad) in the meter shop at Pacific County PUD ( Public Utility District)